fabzor/adjust-home-task/README.md

 * Server uptime
 * Disk space

-*Practically, one way to monitor these metrics can be Zabbix - most of these are available as prebuilt item types (including SNMP agents) making their implementation easier, so that we are able to focus more on the monitoring/alerting logic.*
+*Practically, one way to monitor these metrics can be configuring a Zabbix server - most of these parameters are available as prebuilt item types (including SNMP agents) making their implementation easier, so that we can focus more on the monitoring/alerting logic.*

 * SSL Monitoring: check validity and expiration date of SSL certificates